-At the Winterton Federation, history is taught through a topic approach alongside Design and Technology, Geography and Art.
-Our curriculum is carefully planned to progress pupil's skill development and broaden their knowledge as they progress through the Federation.
+At the Winterton Federation, history is taught through a topic approach alongside Design and Technology, Geography, Art and Music.
+Our curriculum is carefully planned to progress pupil's skill development and broaden their knowledge as they progress through the federation.
 Our long-term and medium-term plans map out the skills and themes covered each term for each key stage.
-These plans define what we will teach and ensure an appropriate balance and distribution of work across each term.
+These plans define what we teach and ensure an appropriate balance and distribution of work across each term.